- SureFlap DualScan Pet Door that controls cat access with microchip scanning from the inside and outside

 While this is model is a cat flap size, it is best to check your cat's height and width to make sure they will be able to go through this opening.
 Consider how high you are installing this item as well.
 You can cut a hole in a piece of cardboard to the flap size and see if they fit.

-With its ability to control access of animals from the inside and outside, this does result in it being highly raccoon resistant.
+With the dualscan technology's ability to control access of animals from the inside and outside, this does result in it being highly raccoon resistant.

 Can I get a larger size and control access both ways?

 There is not a larger version that can control access from inside AND outside.
-The larger SureFlap model only controls entry from the outside.
+The larger SureFlap Microchip cat door only controls entry from the outside.

 Will this prevent my indoor cat from following the outdoor cat outside?

-Sure flap dualscan will lock after a few seconds.
-A cat can tail gate another only if they are right behind, so it is possible depending on cat behavior.
+The Sureflap Dualscan Microchip cat flap will lock after a few seconds.
+A cat can tailgate another only if they are right behind, so it is possible depending on cat behavior.

 Can I unlock this so my cat can go in and out without a chip or collar signal?

-There is a training mode that can enable this feature, where any animal can enter and exit.
+There is a safety learn mode that can enable this feature, where any animal can enter and exit.

 Is this well insulated for extreme climates?

-This model comes with a few features helping insulate your home.
+This Sureflap cat door comes with a few features helping insulate your home.
 There is weather stripping on the sides of the flap which helps seal your door against the outside environment.
 With its locking mechanism, it also keeps the flap from opening and closing.

 Can I put this in a wall?

 Yes!
 There are wall liners sold separately for installation.
-In addition, we have mounting adapters for glass mounts as well.
+If your wall is especially thick, you may need a cat door tunnel extender in order for your cat flap to have the proper tunnel depth.
+In addition, we have mounting adapters for glass doors as well.